ISTE-VESIT-ORG/Machinera-2020/README.md

 6. Fourier Transformation
 7. Statistics

+## Pandas

+Pandas is the most popular Python library that is used for data analysis.
+It offers data structure and tools for effective data manipulation and analysis.
+It provides fast access to structured data, with highly optimized performance.
+We can analyze data in pandas using its core components, which are:
+  _Series_ - Series is one-dimensional array defined in pandas that can be used to store any data type.
+  _DataFrames_ - The primary instrument of pandas is the two-dimensional table consisting of column and row labels, called data frames.

+The topics covered are:
+1. Loading Data
+2. Viewing Data
+3. Sorting/Describing Data
+4. Making Changes
+5. Rearranging Data
+6. Filtering Data
+7. Regular Expressions
+8. Conditional Change
+9. Aggregate Statistics

 ## Matplotlib

 Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
 It is one of the most popular Python packages used for data visualization.
 It is a cross-platform library for making 2D plots from data in arrays.
 Matplotlib is written in Python and makes use of NumPy, the numerical mathematics extension of Python.
 It provides an object-oriented API that helps in embedding plots in applications using Python GUI toolkits.
 The topics covered were :